kimandrews/GEM3Genomics2020/LiveWorkshop/README.md

                 SLIDINGWINDOW:4:20 MINLEN:25 \
                 ILLUMINACLIP:/opt/modules/biology/trimmomatic/0.33/bin/adapters/NexteraPE-PE.fa:2:40:15
 ```
+Questions:
+1. Why does Trimmomatic output 2 files each for the forward and reverse reads, for a total of 4 files?
+2. If you ran your Trimmomatic output through Fastqc and Multiqc, what do you think would be different?

 ## Align to a reference genome
 Next, we will align the cleaned sequence reads to a reference genome for one sample using the program BWA.